Scruf/SWEN/Readme.txt

+first run python manage.py migrate after you can log in with an email:groot@groot.com
+                             password:"root"(without quotation marks)
+Sign Up is working but its not verifying
+Do not touch it yet
 Healthnet is a web application which makes interactions with various activities at hospitals much easier.

 Some of its many functions from a patient end are as follows: